MMarco94/top-k-densest-overlapping-subgraphs-docs/ALGORITHMS.md

 - The subgraph is initially equal to the whole graph
 - It is possible to assign an index $0,...,n-1$ to each node in the graph

-The subgraph can be represented with a boolean array `node_mask` that represents whether a node is in the graph or not.
+The subgraph can be represented with a boolean array `nodeMask` that represents whether a node is in the graph or not.
 ```
 class Subgraph {
 	nodeMask = BooleanArray(n, true)